-Capital Improvement Planning is one of the County's most useful tools for implementing the policies of the 2010 Development Guide.
+Capital Improvement Planning is one of the county's most useful tools for implementing the policies of the 2010 Development Guide.
 The CIP process provides an inventory of anticipated capital projects, prioritizes these according to need, provides cost estimates, and analyzes the community's financing capabilities.
 Finally, it provides a schedule of project execution that relates projects to one another (e.g. scheduling sewer and water lines prior to or concurrent with road work in a given right-of-way) and to financing requirements.

 The plan and the capital program take into account revenue and real property tax base trends, outstanding debt, debt service trends and legal debt limits.
-The capital plan is a major means of communication between one government department and another, between the executive and legislative branches of County government, and between the County and the development community and local governments which must be able to plan for growth in relation to infrastructure improvements.
+The capital plan is a major means of communication between one government department and another, between the executive and legislative branches of county government, and between the county and the development community and local governments which must be able to plan for growth in relation to infrastructure improvements.
 The capital plan includes anticipated capital projects regardless of whether these projects will be financed from current tax revenues, borrowing or grants.

-2014 - 2019 Capital Plan Priorities
+2015 - 2020 Capital Plan Priorities

-The 2014-2019 Capital Plan places high priority on projects that are consistent with the goals of the 2010 Development Guide.
-Most of our investments will be in the areas of Infrastructure maintenance, environmental protection, and Operational efficiency.
-Water supply and wastewater treatment projects account for 40% of the Capital Program.
-Mandated projects drive 32% of the proposed projects in this plan.
+The 2015-2020 Capital Plan places high priority on projects that are consistent with the goals of the 2010 Development Guide.
+Most of our investments will be in the areas of infrastructure maintenance, environmental protection, and operational efficiency.
+Water supply and wastewater treatment projects account for 41% of the Capital Program.
+Mandated projects drive 30% of the proposed projects in this plan.

 It should be noted that the Onondaga Lake project is now fully authorized.
 New wastewater treatment facilities and technologies will result in improved water quality in Onondaga Lake and the Seneca River system.
-The lake has become the focal point of large-scale private and public economic development projects, such as the Carousel Center, Inner Harbor redevelopment projects, William F. Walsh Transportation Center, the Alliance Bank Stadium and renovated Regional Market, as well as expanded recreation and tourism initiatives.
+The lake has become the focal point of large-scale private and public economic development projects, such as the Carousel Center, Inner Harbor redevelopment projects, William F. Walsh Transportation Center, the Alliance Bank Stadium and renovated Regional Market, as well as expanded recreation and tourism initiatives such as Lake View Amphitheater.
 The proposed capital project to complete the lake trail system complements redevelopment around the lake.

-The highway program includes 10 capital construction projects through 2019 in various locations throughout the urban and suburban parts of the County.
+The highway program includes ten capital construction projects through 2020 in various locations throughout the urban and suburban parts of the county.
 These projects represent reconstruction projects to address major rehabilitation of drainage and shoulders, and will enhance safety.
 None of these projects are designed to increase capacity.

-The graph that follows illustrates the percentage breakdown of the 2014-2019 Capital Plan priorities.
+The graph that follows illustrates the percentage breakdown of the 2015-2020 Capital Plan priorities.